-Building Regulations pose a number of concerns as the current Building Regulation Review Interim Report confirms, they are not fit for purpose and must be changed urgently.
+Building Regulations pose a number of concerns as the Building Regulation Review confirmed at the Interim stage, they are not fit for purpose and must be changed urgently.

 "There is a need for one clear compulsory foolproof method of enforcement, not the pick and mix we have at present.
 Building owners/landlords should not be responsible for the building regulations approval for their own buildings, particularly in relation to structure or fire.
 There is a need for an independent body above the building owner such as existed under the old London County Council /Greater London Council District Surveyor system.
 It has been suggested by Chief Fire Officers that a National Fire Safety Agency is set up like the Health and Safety Executive.
 I support that" - Sam Webb.